cirlabs/vm/INSTALL.md

 Manual installation instructions
 ---------------------------------
 A step-by-step walkthrough for manually installing the VirtualBox and CIR's data journalism VM.
-ONly got about it this way if you're on Windows or if you don't trust the bash script in README.
+Only go about it this way if you're on Windows or if you don't trust the bash script in README.
+Note: Manual

 ## Setup VirtualBox